unexist/blog/_drafts/logging-vs-tracing.md

 LOGGER.info("Created todo", fb -> fb.onlyTodo("todo", todo));
 ```

-The first two are probably easy to understand, the latter comes with the concept of
+The first two are probably easy to understand, they just add the specific pair to the log.
-[field builders][] as formatter for your objects.
+The last one uses the concept of [field builders][] as formatter for your objects and with it you
+can define which attributes are included.
 If this sounds interesting head over to [Echopraxia][] and give it a spin.

 #### Central log aggregation

-Another benefit if storing
+This post is about the handling of **distributed** systems, so it is probably not much help to keep
+the logs on the respective machines.
+There are multiple ways for [central logging][], so in this example we are going to focus on
+[gelf][] and [Kibana][].

+[Quarkus][] comes with an extension to do the bulk work for us, we just have to include it and
+configure it for our setup:

 ###### **pom.xml**:
 ```xml